justin/jww-core-data/README.md

-# JWW Swift Package Template
+# JWW Core Data

-A template repository with the default configuration values for a new Swift Package.
+Shared pieces of Core Data code I use in different projects.

+## Contents

+* **JWWPersistentContainer**: A subclass of `NSPersistentContainer` with a set of frequently used overrides and additional methods I use in my projects.

 ## License